 - Its handle doesn’t come with an ergonomic design, and it’s not comfortable to hold.

 This plant grafting knife is an excellent tool for budding and grafting, and it comes with a folding mechanism.
 The single-edge blade works well, and it is made of Japanese stainless steel.
 It means that it is going to hold up pretty nicely no matter how you use it.
-Plus, the blade is easy to sharpen as well.
+Plus, the blade is easy to sharpen.

 One thing we noticed while testing this knife is that it doesn’t come with an ergonomic handle.
-This took me by surprise because the blade is of superfine quality, but that handle doesn’t justify it at all.
-This could have been a pretty excellent grafting knife.
-Still, the manufacturers have instead focused on making it a budget-friendly option more than anything else.
+This took us by surprise because the blade is of superfine quality, but that handle doesn’t justify it at all.

-Its handle might need some improvements, but the blades cut flat and clean, and it stays sharp longer.
-Better suited for occasional gardeners.
+Its handle might need some improvements, but the blades cut flat and clean and it stays sharp longer.
+It is the best knife for occasional gardeners.